-Appropriate Engineering Controls: Use adequate general or local exhaust ventilation to maintain exposure concentrations below applicable exposure limits listed above.
+Appropriate Engineering Controls: Use adequate general or local exhaust ventilation to maintain concentrations below the applicable exposure limits listed above.

-Respiratory Protection: If not possible to reduce airborne exposure levels to applicable exposure limits with ventilation, use the table below to assist in selecting a respirator to reduce exposures below the applicable exposure limit.
+Respiratory Protection: If it is not possible to reduce airborne exposure levels to below the OSHA PEL or other applicable exposure limit with ventilation, use the table below to assist in selecting respirators that will reduce personal exposures to below the OSHA PEL (or other applicable exposure limit).